QuarTheDev/SpotX-GUI-Linux/README.md

 > **Will there be a Windows and Mac release?**

 I truly doubt it.
-If I were to make a Windows version, I'd want it to be UWP (because pretty), but that would mean it's significantly more difficult than just making a couple generic vbs popups.
+If I were to make a Windows version, I'd want it to be UWP (because pretty Mica), but that would mean it's significantly more difficult than just making a couple generic vbs popups.
 As for Mac, I've never even touched an Apple PC before and that probably won't change.

 > **Does this update automatically when [SpotX-Linux](https://github.com/SpotX-CLI/SpotX-Linux) does?**